Water Damage – Causes, Types, Health Risks & Restoration

 Air Quality Danger

-The air quality in your home may also be impacted by mold, bacteria and other moisture-related contaminates, leading to an array of other health issues.
+The air quality in your home may also be impacted by mold, bacteria and other moisture-related contaminates, leading to various health issues.

 Water contamination that’s left unattended can also lead to serious health risks.
 Mold and bacteria flourish in damp environments, leading to unsanitary living conditions.